jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Also note, I've finished writing the majority of the book, but I'm still getting reader feedback.
 If you like to contribute your thoughts on anything, you can [email me](mailto:techvolution@outlook.com) or, fitting to internet culture, you can write on this webpage by clicking "edit", then the paragraph you want to comment/edit.
 You can make an account on this website or not, that's up to you.

-I also haven't sent this to a editor yet for the final proofread.
-If you spot any grammatical errors it would be helpful if you made a quick note.
-I'd especially appreciate knowing if the writing gets slow anywhere.
+I also haven't sent this to an editor yet for the final proofread.
+If you spot any grammatical errors, it would be helpful if you made a quick note.
+I'd especially appreciate knowing where the writing gets slow.

 Lastly, keep in mind all web browsers have "reader" modes that let you customize the screen.
 For Firefox press _F9_, Safari/Edge _Command-Shift-R_.
 Chrome makes you install an [extension](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh).
 Some readers disable videos, so I put a link to them so you can still tap and watch.